 In some instances, the owner of the dog that bit or attacked you might not have sufficient insurance coverage to address your claim fully.
 Your personal injury attorney will understand how to obtain the help you need.
 Homeowner’s insurance may cover your medical expenses related to the dog bite injuries, and auto insurance could potentially cover your injuries if the dog was inside the owner’s vehicle at the time of the bite.
 If the owner of the dog failed to exhibit reasonable and ordinary care in preventing the dog bite or dog attack, your damages could be recovered under negligence laws.
 In the rare cases, where an owner intended for the dog to bite you, an intentional tort claim could be brought against the owner.

-Can Southfield Injury Lawyers from The Lobb Law Firm Help Following a Michigan Dog Bite?
+How our Injury Lawyers from The Lobb Law Firm can Help Following a Michigan Dog Bite?

 When you turn to The Lobb Law Firm, our highly involved lawyers will do everything in our power to ensure you are well taken care of.
 We will determine whether legal action will be beneficial to you and if it is determined such action would be beneficial, we will mediate with the dog owner and his or her insurance on your behalf.
 In the unlikely event we are unable to reach a settlement with the insurance company, we will take legal action, filing a lawsuit on your behalf.
 The attorneys at The Lobb Law Firm will offer you our full support, making you aware of your entitlements.
 As an accident victim, you have the right to compensation for your medical expenses, lost income, and pain and suffering.
 An attorney from The Lobb Law Firm will deal with the many complexities of Michigan dog bite laws, working hard to recover the compensation you are entitled to receive.
 If you lost a loved one as a result of a dog bite or dog attack, our Southfield injury lawyers can file a wrongful death claim on your behalf.